Learning Express.js Properly: Part 1 From Basics to Advanced [Basic Level]

 Let Neighborhood Coding Studio walk with you toward your future in development.

-• Operating System: Windows, macOS, Linux
+• Operating System: Windows, macOS, and Linux are all supported

 • Node.js + npm required

-📘 Prerequisite knowledge required for taking the course
+📘 Prerequisites for the course

-• Basic structural concepts for HTML/CSS
+• Basic structural concepts of HTML/CSS

-“Learn Express.js Properly: Part 1 From Basics to Advanced”
+“Learning Express.js Properly: Part 1 From Basics to Advanced”

-You'll start to see the big picture of backend development.
+and you will begin to see the big picture of backend development.

 Recommended for